Swampy Cree language: Morphology

-Swampy Cree is a polysynthetic language that relies heavily on verbs so many things that would be expressed in English nouns or adjectives are expressed as verbs.
+Swampy Cree is a polysynthetic language that relies heavily on verbs, so many things that would be expressed in English as nouns or adjectives are expressed as verbs.
 In fact, Swampy Cree has no adjectives at all.
 Instead, it has the intransitive form of verbs.
-For example, instead of saying, "He is strong," in Cree, one says something like "He strongs."
+For example, instead of saying "he is strong", in Cree, one says something like "he strongs".

 Nouns

 Nouns in Swampy Cree have both free and bound stems, the latter being used in combination with other morphemes.
 Compounds are common and can be formed from other nouns, verb stems, and particles.

-Swampy Cree does not have gender in the Indo-European sense (masculine, feminine and neuter).
+Swampy Cree does not have gender in the Indo-European sense (masculine, feminine, and neuter).
 Rather, it differentiates between animate and inanimate (see Animacy).
 While no living things are within the "inanimate" class, there are some nonliving things (socks, kettles, stones, paddles, etc.) within the "animate" class.

 Personal possessor prefixes

 Possession is also expressed via affixation.
-The first- and second-person prefixes are the same as for verbs.
+The first- and second-person prefixes are the same as those for verbs.

 There are groups of nouns that have a dependent stem and must occur with some sort of possessor.
-They include relatives, body parts and things that are regarded in Algonquian tradition as extremely personal items, such as hunting bags.
-Possession is also occasionally marked by the suffix /-im/ (known as the possessed theme), which occurs inside the suffix for plurality when it occurs.
-The /(a)/ suffix is added when the possessed item is animate.
+They include relatives, body parts, and things that are regarded in Algonquian tradition as extremely personal items, such as hunting bags.
+Possession is also occasionally marked by the suffix -im (known as the possessed theme), which appears inside the suffix for plurality when it occurs.
+The -(a) suffix is added when the possessed item is animate.

-With plural nouns (as opposed to the possessors), the suffix /-ak/ (for animate) or /-a/ (for inanimate) is added after all other suffixes.
+With plural nouns (as opposed to the possessors), the suffix -ak (for animate) or -a (for inanimate) is added after all other suffixes.

-Obviative is marked on animate nouns as the suffix /-a/ and on inanimate nouns as the suffix /-iliw/.
-Animate obviative nouns do not mark number so it is unknown whether an obviative noun is singular or plural.
+Obviative is marked on animate nouns with the suffix -a and on inanimate nouns with the suffix -iliw.
+Animate obviative nouns do not mark number, so it is unknown whether an obviative noun is singular or plural.
 Inanimate obviative nouns are marked for plurality.
 Surobviative nouns show neither the number of the noun itself nor the number of the possessor.